 - Thin socks, thick socks & overshoes

-- Thin socks, plastic bag (with deep heat on my feet), thick socks & overshoes!
+- Thin socks, plastic bag or cling film ( to seal in Deep Heat sprayed onto my feet), thick socks & overshoes.

 Keeping my legs warm whilst cycling in cold weather is something I battled with for a long time.